zhangyifei-chelsea/Developer-Startup/web-sever.md

 XAMPP runs on Windows, Linux and Mac OS.

-It is not recommended, but I have to put it here because it's really the esiest way.
+It is not recommended, but I have to put it here because it's really the easiest way.
 You can find more information about it on the official website above.

 ## Try to install the softwares on your own

-If you didn't open the XAMPP website, or you are not deploying your first web server, the following will hrlp you.
+If you didn't open the XAMPP website, or you are not deploying your first web server, the following will help you.

 ### Windows